 Where the consignment is being presented in lots over several shifts or days, AOs must verify what is present against the RFP and identify appropriate lots for sampling.
 Amounts presented can be less than, but not more than, in total, what is listed on the RFP.

-Sampling rates.
+Sampling rates

+Sampling representatively for consignments greater than 1kg means in most situations you will sample more than 0.5 litres in total.
+The entire amount collected must be inspected.

 The following table outlines the sampling rates for prescribed grain and plant products.